Low-depth Circuit Implementation of Parity Constraints for Quantum Optimization: Fully parallel implementation

 \subsubsection{Both plaquettes open}

 If both plaquettes are open at the boundary, no CNOT gates are required at this boundary at all.
-This is independent of whether the two constraints share a qubit or not, and does not lead to any increase in circuit depth.\\ \\ These five cases cover all situations and corresponding circuit adjustments which can occur within a strip.
+This is independent of whether the two constraints share a qubit or not, and does not lead to any increase in circuit depth.
+Cost: ${c_\text{d}=0}$.\\ \\ These five cases cover all situations and corresponding circuit adjustments which can occur within a strip.
 Note that additional CNOT gates due to such adjustments can be executed in parallel, so the total circuit depth is just the depth of the most expensive boundary configuration appearing in the strip, and thus has an upper bound of $6$.
-To minimize the circuit depth, the directions of CNOT gates for all square plaquettes should be chosen such that \begin{itemize} \item neighboring square plaquettes always have the same direction and \item the depth increase due to the configuration at the boundary to the next triangle plaquettes, on both sides of a series of square plaquettes, is minimal. \end{itemize}
+To minimize the circuit depth, the directions of CNOT gates for all square plaquettes should be chosen such that \begin{itemize} \item neighboring square plaquettes always have the same direction and \item the direction of a series of square plaquettes is such that the depth increase due to the configurations at the boundary to the next triangle plaquettes is minimal.
+If there is a triangle plaquette on both sides of a sequence of squares, choose their direction such that the maximum depth increase from both sides is the smallest. \end{itemize}